buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_TransitionSectionCommon.md

+# Pset_TransitionSectionCommon

 Properties for a transition section.
 <!-- end of short definition -->